All posts

 Step 5: Submit the Application

-Once completed, the Form 8802 application can be submitted to the IRS by mail or fax.
+Once completed, the Form 8802 application must be submitted to the IRS by mail or fax.
 The IRS does not issue Form 6166 until the application has been reviewed and approved.

-Many taxpayers choose to prepare their application digitally before printing and submitting, which can help reduce errors and ensure all required information is included.
+Many taxpayers choose to prepare their application digitally before submitting, which can help reduce errors and ensure all required information is included.

 To understand how digital preparation fits into the process, see how to get a tax residency certificate online.